MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-MailboxRepairRequest.md

 ```

 ### -Archive
-!!!
-Exchange Server 2010

-The Archive parameter specifies to detect corruptions and/or repair the archive mailbox associated with the specified mailbox.
-If you don't specify this parameter, only the primary mailbox is repaired.

-You can't use this parameter in conjunction with the Database parameter.

-!!!
-Exchange Server 2013, Exchange Server 2016

 The Archive parameter specifies whether to detect corruptions or repair the archive mailbox associated with the specified mailbox.
 If you don't specify this parameter, only the primary mailbox is repaired.

 You can't use this parameter in conjunction with the Database parameter.

 ```yaml
 Type: SwitchParameter